 The difference between a genuine pre-approval and a marketing promise

-In Indian lending, the term "pre-approved" is frequently used as a marketing label for what is actually a pre-screened offer — a low-bar check that the borrower is a customer in good standing, followed by a message saying they are "pre-approved," which then initiates the actual underwriting when the borrower applies.
+In US lending, the term "pre-approved" is frequently used as a marketing label for what is actually a pre-screened offer — a low-bar check that the borrower is a customer in good standing, followed by a message saying they are "pre-approved," which then initiates the actual underwriting when the borrower applies.
 This is not a pre-approval — it is a solicitation with a flattering label.
 The borrower who responds and then discovers that the "pre-approval" was contingent on documentation and credit review that they did not pass has experienced the worst possible version of the institution's offer — enthusiasm followed by rejection.

 A genuine pre-approval is one where the offer letter contains the actual terms the borrower will receive — the specific amount, the specific rate, the specific tenor — and where the only remaining step is document collection and disbursement.
 For this to be possible, the eligibility scoring must be done in full at the portfolio scan stage, not deferred to when the borrower applies.